Senior Phase of Learning at Mount Gravatt High

 Senior Curriculum designed to pursue a range of pathways

-The Senior Curriculum has been designed to enable our students to pursue a range of options suitable for their chosen pathway.
+The Mount Gravatt High Senior Curriculum has been designed to enable our students to pursue a range of options suitable for their chosen pathway.
 These options include:

-o At least four (4) General subjects are required to contribute to a student's Australian Tertiary Admission Rank (ATAR) although it is strongly suggested that students pursuing an ATAR do at least five (5) General subjects.
+- At least four (4) General subjects are required to contribute to a student's Australian Tertiary Admission Rank (ATAR) although it is strongly suggested that students pursuing an ATAR do five (5) or six (6) General subjects.

-o There are also opportunities for direct entry to some universities through a range of options such as TAFE qualifications.
+- There are also opportunities for direct entry to some universities through a range of options such as Certificate IV Qualifications and Diplomas.

 Applied subjects, which are not as academically rigorous as General subjects, but do contribute to a QCE.
-While students can technically use one (1) Applied subject and four (4) General subjects to get an ATAR, is strongly suggested this is not done due to the low contribution value of an Applied subject.
+While students can technically use one (1) Applied subject and four (4) General subjects to get an ATAR, it is strongly suggested that this is not done due to the low contribution value of an Applied subject

 Study through our partnership programs with universities, TAFE and other registered training organisations